Blog

 • Some columns are never used and hence, are unnecessarily being stored.

-• Extra spaces in the name (either leading, trailing, or double spaces in between),
+• Extra spaces in the name (leading, trailing, or double spaces in between).

-• All letters of the first, middle, and last names are capitalized, rather than capitalizing the first letter only.
+• All letters of the first, middle, and last names are capitalized, rather than only the first letters being capitalized.

-Many fields in a dataset are derived or calculated from other fields.
-And so, the formulae are designed, implemented, and automatically executed every time new data is entered or updated in the depending fields.
-Any error present in the formulae or calculation can lead you to have incorrect information in the entire column of the dataset.
-This invalidates the field for use in any intended purpose.
+Many fields in a dataset are derived or calculated from data in other fields.
+For this, the formulae are designed, implemented, and automatically executed every time new data is entered or updated in the depending fields.
+Any error in the formulae or calculation can lead you to have incorrect information in the entire column of the dataset.
+This invalidates the entire field for use in any intended purpose.

 Examples of fields that are calculated from others include age calculated from birthdays, applicable discount calculated from number of products bought, or any other percentage calculation.

-Data completeness refers to necessary fields being present in your dataset.
-Completeness of a dataset can be calculated vertically (attribute-level) or horizontally (record-level).
-Usually, fields are marked mandatory/required to ensure completeness of a dataset, since not all fields are necessary.
+Data completeness refers to the degree or percentage of necessary fields being filled in a dataset.
+It can be calculated both vertically (at the attribute-level) and horizontally (at the record-level).
+Usually, fields are marked mandatory/required to ensure completeness of a dataset, since not all fields are necessary or equally critical.

-You will usually find this data quality issue in your dataset where a large number of fields are left blank – for a large number of records.
-But emptiness doesn’t necessarily mean incompleteness.
-Completeness of dataset can only be gauged accurately by first categorizing every field of a data model as follows:
+Issues pertaining to data completeness usually arise where a large number of fields are left blank for a large number of records.
+But having empty fields doesn’t necessarily mean you have incomplete data.
+Completeness of dataset can only be gauged accurately by categorizing every field of a data model.
+Without defining the importance and necessity of each field, it becomes challenging to accurately assess whether or to what extent your dataset is complete.

-Despite all the right efforts being made to protect data and its quality across datasets, a lack of data literacy skills in an organization can still cause a lot of damage to your data.
-Employees often store wrong information as they don’t understand what certain attributes mean.
-Moreover, they are unaware of the consequences of their actions, such as what are the implications of updating data in a certain system or for a certain record.
+Despite all the right efforts being made to protect data and its quality across datasets, a lack of data literacy skills in an organization can still cause a lot of damage and introduce significant data quality problems.

 Such discrepancies can only be eliminated by creating and designing data literacy plans and courses that introduce teams to organizational data and explain: